 Step 1: Check the requirements

-Step 2: Download and install the app
+Step 2: Find the app

-Step 3: Activate Find my iPhone
+Step 3: Activate Find My iPhone

 Step 4: Lose your iOS device